qjiangzhao/TEtrimmer/README.md

                                   <--crop_end_gap_thr> option.
 Default: 250

   --start_patterns TEXT           LTR elements always start with a conserved sequence pattern.
-                                  TETrimmer searches the beginning of the consensus sequence for these patterns.
-If the pattern is not found, TETrimmer will extend the search of <--start_patterns> to up to 15 nucleotides from the beginning of the consensus sequence and redefine the start of the consensus sequence if the pattern is found.
+                                  TEtrimmer searches the beginning of the consensus sequence for these patterns.
+If the pattern is not found, TEtrimmer will extend the search of <--start_patterns> to up to 15 nucleotides from the beginning of the consensus sequence and redefine the start of the consensus sequence if the pattern is found.
 Note: The user can